SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

 $$

 - Efficacy of 100% means nobody in the treatment arm of a trial got sick.
+- Efficacy of a positive percent means the treatment helped, i.e., the treatment arm got sick somewhat less often than the untreated arm.
-- Efficacy of 0% means they got sick as often as the treated ones.
+- Efficacy of 0% means the treated &amp; untreated people got sick at about the same rate, i.e., treatment didn't help and didn't hurt.
 - A _negative_ efficacy means the treated subjects got sick _more often_ than the untreated, i.e., the treatment is actively harmful.